 I joined DAR almost by accident in 2010.
 I had agreed to assist a local Texas DAR chapter with a recognition event.
 An avid genealogist with the chapter asked if I might have ancestors who participated in the American Revolutionary War?
 I responded that I had heard perhaps our family had ancestors dating back to 18th century America, but I did not know for sure.
 She took it from there.

 After detailed genealogical research conducted free of charge, I was formally approved and inducted.
-Today, I have five documented American Revolutionary War ancestors on my father’s side, and one more (approved in 2025) on my mother’s side, for a total of six documented ancestors.
-The review process is thorough, but thanks to technology the research and documentation process moves more quickly than when I originally joined.
+Today (2026), I have six documented American Revolutionary War ancestors.
+The review process is thorough, but thanks to improved technology the research and documentation moves more quickly than when I originally joined back in 2010.

 I can say enthusiastically that discovering my ancestors and learning about their roles in the success of the American Revolutionary War has been among the most meaningful experiences of my life.